Dhananjaya Y. Chandrachud: e-Committee

-Chandrachud is the Chairperson of the e-Committee of the Supreme Court of India.
+Chandrachud was the chairperson of the e-Committee of the Supreme Court of India.
 The e-Committee is the body tasked with the implementation of the e-Courts Project in India which aims to digitise the judiciary at the level of High Courts and District Courts.
-Currently the e-Court's Project is in its Phase II, which in addition to providing necessary hardware to courts for meeting technological demands, has also undertaken to introduce various digital services for the benefit of the lawyers and general public.
+Currently the e-Court's Project is in Phase II, which in addition to providing necessary hardware to courts for meeting technological demands, has also undertaken to introduce various digital services for the benefit of the lawyers and general public.
 Under the chairpersonship of Chandrachud, the e-Committee has introduced and overseen the implementation of, inter alia, the following measures: